Hecter94/EndlessSky-PluginArchive/Working/Better Vanilla Pirates/readme.md

 # Better Vanilla Pirates for Endless Sky

+## 2.1

+2.0 did not have Mk II Navy ships as they aren't purchasable in vanilla.

+However then I realised the Navy License has been a planned part of the game for years, it's intended that player should be able to get access to these ships sooo - I decided to add Mk II Navy ships with no license requirement until the Navy license becomes obtainable in vanilla.

+Balance feedback welcome

 ## 2.0

+Human space has a huge and beautiful variety of ships to play with, but when player gets into mid-late game it's hard to justify using them compared to much stronger alien ships.

 2.0 keeps all 1.0 functionality (see below) and adds something new - player can now purchase highly buffed, "Mk II" human ships from New Tortuga after completing a short mission which also gives the player a free Mk II heavy warship as a reward.
 This is offered at New Tortuga, after player has completed Kestrel missions and FW story.

-Human space has a huge and beautiful variety of ships to play with, but when player gets into mid-late game it's hard to justify using them compared to much stronger alien ships.

 These Mk II ships have heavily buffed shields/hull, and in most cases slightly buffed outfit/weapon/engine space.
 They are generally slightly tankier than Hai/Remnant but nowhere near Wanderer/Automata, and they are rather expensive.